VXP-ui/VXP-ui/README.md

-Api I use for my website/scrilt sometimes.
+Api I use for premium.

 Sure, here's a step-by-step tutorial on how to use the provided code and an explanation of the functions: